vkostyanetsky/Fastimer/README.md

 fastimer stop
 ```

-Another option to cancel the fast.
-It means you wish to delete the information about this fast by some weird reason.
+Another option is to cancel the fast.
+It means you wish to delete the information about this fast by for some weird reason.

 Usage: